googlecodelabs/migrate-python2-appengine/README.md

 It's important to note that for App Engine (Standard), Python 2 is only supported as a first-generation ("Gen1") runtime whereas Python3 is only supported as a second-generation ("Gen2") runtime.
 This means that porting application from Python 2 to 3 also means migrating from Gen1 to Gen2 where things are different.

 The most notable changes for developers are that bundled App Engine built-in services are absent from Gen2.
 The Gen1 bundled services have "grown-up" to become standalone products or have been deprecated.
-Gen2 also expects web apps to perform their own routing.
+Gen2 also expects web apps to perform their own application (not network) routing.

 > **NOTE:** App Engine ([Flexible](https://cloud.google.com/appengine/docs/flexible/python/runtime?hl=en#interpreter)) is a Gen2 service but is not within the scope of these tutorials.
 Developers who curious can compare App Engine [Standard vs. Flexible](https://cloud.google.com/appengine/docs/the-appengine-environments).